GrayWasTaken/dartcrawler/README.md

 - Possibly stop get requests where the fetched content exceeds a certain size, ie: if webserver starts an endless file stream.
 - Implement isolates 2.
 - Implement in progress \r message like in buster.
+- Compare hashes from non-volatile memory for cases where memory consumption goes over the amount allocated to the program.

 ## License